mrfeathers/acoustid/README.md

 ## Response models and Meta

 Response models contain all known fields acoustid.org API can return.
 Unfortunately, acoustid.org doesn't have a full documentation for all possible response structures.
-So if you get an exception with message `Can't deserialize response`, please [open an issue](https://github.com/MrFeathers/acoustid/issues/new) and provide method and parameters you used to call it.
+So if you get an `AcoustidSerializerException` exception, please [open an issue](https://github.com/MrFeathers/acoustid/issues/new) and provide method and parameters you used to call it.

 Here's the descriptions of all response models: